© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Hanging Walls of Mark Anthony is a scheduled monument protected by Historic England under reference 1007135.
 View the official record →

-Hanging Walls of Mark Anthony is a Roman fortification located in Cumberland in the north of England.
+Hanging Walls of Mark Anthony is a Roman fort located near Haltwhistle in Cumberland, England, situated along Hadrian's Wall.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1007135.

 Hanging Walls of Mark Anthony is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1007135.